On the bias, risk and consistency of sample means in multi-armed bandits: Risk bounds for arms with exponential tails

 We remark that the results in \cite{caballero1998estimation, pena2008self} imply similar deviation inequalities and moment bounds for sub-Gaussian arms.
 The bound in Lemma~\ref{lemma::deviation_ineq} can be viewed as a generalization to sub-$\psi$ arms.

-We now convert the risk bound \eqref{eq::bound_on_Bregman} into a bound on the expected $\ell_1$ loss, and on the bias $|\hat{\mu}_k(\Tau) - \mu_k|$.
-A minor complication arises due to the fact that the function $\psi^*$ is strictly convex around 0 and, therefore, not invertible.
+Using Jensen's inequality and the convexity of Bregman divergences, it is almost immediate to convert the risk bound \eqref{eq::bound_on_Bregman} into a bound on the expected $\ell_1$ loss, and on the bias $|\hat{\mu}_k(\Tau) - \mu_k|$.
+A minor complication arises due to the fact that the function $\psi^*$ is not invertible around $0$.
 Instead, we consider two invertible variants of $\psi^* $, both defined on $\Lambda^* \cap [0,\infty)$ and taking values in $[0, \infty)$:

 \begin{corollary} Suppose the assumptions in Theorem~\ref{thm::bound_on_Bregman} hold.
 For each $k \in [\K]$ and $b >0$, define

 Then, the bias of the sample mean is bounded as

 Furthermore, if $\psi^*$ is symmetric around zero, then the $\ell_1$ risk can be bounded as